zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 199] (#msdiv199) {#msdiv199 .ref .msdiv} (16 - 10)

 [APZ 199.1] (#apz199 .1) {#apz199 .1 .ref .apz} "Discreet five-point troch
-Do not be afraid” is the discreet of the 'Pandit Prophet and the Intelligent Hero Do not be afraid of five-point fear.
+Do not be afraid" is the discreet of the 'Pandit Prophet and the Intelligent Hero Do not be afraid of five-point fear.
 Do not be thrased.
 Fear will be a nuance.
 Lomu shall not be a dagger.
 A man of what to fear and fear Readyable.